 The P&L is a vital tool to analyse for trends over time.

-- What does your P&L tell you about relationships and ratios between sales and expenses, seasonal changes and annual trends?
+- What does your Profit and Loss Statement tell you about relationships and ratios between sales and expenses, seasonal changes and annual trends?

 - Have all your direct costs been allocated correctly?